fs-tw/FS.Abp/README.md

 4. Account
 In current version of abp(4.0.2), abp team remove angular's 'password' flow ,we add this back in our version(`npm install @fs-tw/account`).

+5. JsonSubTypes
+Usually we define a Discriminator Entity in Orm , the library integrates `JsonSubTypes`(https://github.com/manuc66/JsonSubTypes)
+to allow Http Api receive a `Polymorphism Dto`.

 ## Installation

 1. Install the following NuGet packages.